replikativ/replikativ/README.md

 - Implement some useful CRDTs (OR-set, vector-clock, ...) from techreview and other papers and ship by default.
 - Passwordless authentication (and authorisation) based on email verification or password and inter-peer trust network as p2p middleware.
 - Restructure stage and its CRDT state representation.
-- Atomic cross-CRDT updates.
+- Safe atomic cross-CRDT updates.
 Partially propagate updates and allow them to be delayed and reassembled again to stay atomic?
+- Improve error-handling and handle reconnections gracefully.
 - Make usage from JavaScript straightforward (including JSON values).
 Browser and nodejs.
 - Allow management of subscriptions of peers.
 - Limit inline value size, avoid pulling huge fetched values in memory.
 Distribute bandwidth between CRDTs.